Michael-B-T/Final-Capstone-Project/README.md

 Accuracy: overall proportion of correct predictions

-Recall: emphasized due to the goal of identifying higher-risk individuals
+Recall: emphasized due to the goal of identifying high risk individuals

 Precision: monitored to ensure the model does not over-predict risk